-717 Madison Place, NW Washington, DC 20439.
+717 Madison Place, NW

+Washington, DC 20439.

 A copy of the applicable schedule of fees may be found on the court's website at www.uscfc.uscourts.gov or may be obtained by contacting the clerk's office.

-(2) Electronic Copy.
-If the petition exceeds 20 pages and petitioner is not appearing pro se pursuant to Vaccine Rule 14, petitioner must also file one copy of the petition in electronic form using a disc in CD-ROM format.
+If the petition exceeds 20 pages and petitioner is not appearing pro se pursuant to Vaccine Rule 14, petitioner must also submit one copy of the petition in electronic form using a disc in CD-ROM format.

+(2) Electronic Form.
+If petitioner is not appearing pro se pursuant to Vaccine Rule 14, petitioner may file the petition electronically in compliance with the Supplement to the Vaccine Rules.